The CISO “Exit Ramp” that May Not Be There:

 - Michael Piacente, Hitch Partners

-However, many CISOs who jump into this model are surprised by the reality.
+For many seasoned CISOs, the idea of a Portfolio CISO role at a private equity (PE) or venture capital (VC) firm sounds like the perfect next step.
+It promises a strategic, high-level view across many companies and an escape from the day-to-day operational grind.
+While the position has distinct pros and cons, many CISOs who jump into this model are surprised by the reality.
 This role is not the leisurely "exit ramp" it's often perceived to be.
-In fact, it can be one of the most demanding jobs in our industry, and it's essential to understand the vast differences between the VC and PE models before you make the leap.
+In fact, it can be one of the most demanding jobs in our industry, and it's essential to understand the differences and nuances between the VC and PE models before you make the leap.

 VC vs. PE: A Tale of Two Roles